Emma Crameri interviewed Janani SriGuha, a woman in tech leader, working for Mark43. Read her inspiring story and her passion for tech.

 Whatsapp, Slack, and Twitter are the main ones I use right now.
 Apart from that, I have a todo list “Any.do” which is perfect for me because it’s a to-do list that reminds me to look at it 🙂

 What’s your favourite piece of technology or gadget that you couldn’t live without?

 How do you stay on top of the latest trends and technologies?

 Twitter to know what’s trending, and Medium and TechCrunch to get additional information.
 I also network and talk to a lot of people in the industry regularly, and I get to know what the latest tech trends are through a combination of these

 How do think technology is going to change people’s lives?

-I think there’s a lot of good that technology can do – if the smartest minds got together with good intention, they could solve the world’s most pressing problems – poverty, lack of clean drinking water, lack of affordable housing, global warming, etc. There are a few (too few) companies which are actually doing work that help the people who need it.
-There are way way-way more companies helping only people who can afford it.
+I think there’s a lot of good that technology can do – if the smartest minds got together with good intentions, they could solve the world’s most pressing problems – poverty, lack of clean drinking water, lack of affordable housing, global warming, etc. There are a few (too few) companies that are actually doing work that helps the people who need it.
+There are way, way, way more companies helping only people who can afford it.
 I don’t see this changing and so my outlook is pretty bleak – I think it’s going to continue to exacerbate the wealth gap.